EmberHeavyIndustries/HID2AMI/README.md

 ## **ASSEMBLY**

- ## **WARNING !!**
+ ## **WARNING !!
+A COUPLE THINGS YOU MUST UNDERSTAND BEFORE GOING FURTHER**

- **NEVER, NEVER, NEVER connect "both sides" of HID2AMI to a power source at the same time !**
+ - **NEVER, NEVER, NEVER connect "both sides" of HID2AMI to a power source at the same time !**
- **This means: do not connect HID2AMI to a PC through the USB port while it is plugged into your Amiga joy or mouse port !**
+ **This means: do not connect HID2AMI to a PC through the USB port while it is plugged into your Amiga's joy/mouse port !**
  **If you want to upgrade your HID2AMI with bootloader or DFU mode, beware to disconnect it from your Amiga first !**

+ - **BE AWARE** that when you connect a peripheral to the Amiga's mouse/joy port, the power supply or that peripheral comes from/through that port itself.
+Amiga control peripheral ports were probably not designed with "mega-rumble-end-of-universe-nuclear-powered" gamepads in mind: while there is generally no risk in connecting "common" mainstream peripherals like the ones has been tested (see above), be aware that improperly connecting an "high" power-demanding device could lead to overheat or even damage the Amiga joy/mouse port.
+You are usign HID2AMI at your own risk: I will either not be liable nor responsible for any damage you could cause to you hardware for any use or misuse of HID2AMI together with your systems.